E01N/Battleship-in-Python/README.md

 # Battleship
 Battleship is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

 Users have 50 bullets to try and sink 5 ships that are randomly generated on the 10 X 10 grid.
-Each ship can occupy either 3 or 5 spaces on the grid facing horizonally or vertically.
+Each ship can occupy between 3 and 5 spaces on the grid facing horizonally or vertically.

 ## [Here is a live version of my project](https://pp-3-python.herokuapp.com/)
 ![Responsive Mockup](media/images/MockUp.png)